csu-eis/.github/profile/README.md

 [2022-03-19] One paper is accepted by MobiSys 2022.
 Congratulations to Fucheng!

 [2021-12-30] One paper is accepted by IEEE Transactions on Mobile Computing.
-Congratulations to Jinrui, Huan, Xiaohui, and FUcheng.
+Congratulations to Jinrui, Huan, Xiaohui, and Fucheng.

 [2021-11-01] HandInteraction3D won the first prize on the 2nd Hunan Postgraduate Artificial Intelligence Innovation Competition.
 Congratulations to Bangwen, Huan, Wang, and Jinrui!